GSabadini/go-clean-architecture/README.md

-# Go Bank Transfer
+# Go Bank Transfer :bank: :money_with_wings:
-- API for transfer between internal bank accounts
+- Go Bank Transfer is a simple API for some banking routines, such as creating accounts, listing accounts, listing balance for a specific account, transfers between accounts and listing transfers.

 ## Requirements/dependencies
 - Golang (not obligatory)